Communal areas and storage

 Where your scheme has a designated communal storage cupboard or shed, only permitted items are allowed to be stored there.
 You must get permission from us before any items are stored in these areas.
 If permission is granted, all items will need to be labelled with your name and address.

-We have recently updated our approach to dealing with items in these areas, focussing on:
+Our approach to dealing with items in these areas, focuses on:

 - Ensuring that our customers enjoy a safe, clean and tidy environment

 - Preventing the risk of injury or loss of life through cluttered communal areas

 - Meeting our legal requirements.

 These are our responsibilities, but tenants are also responsible for the safe storage of their goods, in line with their tenancy agreement.

 Generally, within the communal areas of our homes, there will be no storage of personal belongings permitted.
 Even if the belongings are not an immediate risk or fire hazard, they will affect the cleaning and appearance of the area.